marcomarasca/SDCND-Traffic-Light-Detection/README.md

 $ python label_data.py --data_dir=data\simulator\red --label=red --model_path=models\ssd_inception_v2_coco_2018_01_28\frozen_inference_graph.pb
 ```

+Note that all the annotations in the dataset were manually verified and/or adjusted.

-In order to train the model using the object detection API the images needs to be fed as a [TensorFlow Record](https://www.tensorflow.org/tutorials/load_data/tf-records), the repository contains a small [utility](./create_tf_record.py) (loosely based on the [TensorFlow object detection api](https://github.com/tensorflow/models/tree/master/research/object_detection) tool) that converts the annotated images into a [TensorFlow Record](https://www.tensorflow.org/tutorials/load_data/tf-records) optionally splitting the dataset into train and validation.
-For more details on TF Records see https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/using_your_own_dataset.md:
+In order to train the model using the object detection API the images needs to be fed as a [TensorFlow Record](https://www.tensorflow.org/tutorials/load_data/tf-records), the repository contains a small [utility](./create_tf_record.py) (loosely based on the [TensorFlow object detection api](https://github.com/tensorflow/models/tree/master/research/object_detection) tool) that converts the annotated images into a [TensorFlow Record](https://www.tensorflow.org/tutorials/load_data/tf-records) optionally splitting the dataset into train and validation:

 ```sh
 $ python create_tf_record.py --data_dir=data\simulator --labels_dir=data\simulator\labels --labels_map_path=config\labels_map.pbtxt --output_path=data\simulator\simulator.record
 ```

+For more details about the conversion to TF Records see https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/using_your_own_dataset.md.

 Training
 ---